BA in Intercultural Studies

 What is the Bachelor of Arts in Intercultural Studies?

 This degree program is designed for students wishing to serve in a variety of professions, in diverse or cross-cultural contexts.
 Because it is a cross-disciplinary major, the Intercultural Studies program can serve a variety of student needs.
+Our mission is to develop Christian professionals skilled in theory and practice for culturally-relevant, globally-focused service.

 What do students enrolled in the Intercultural Studies program do?